 Instructions to return Driver installed previously in Windows

 1. Open Device Manager.
-Doing so through Control Panel (this link will explain in detail if you need) is probably easiest.
+Through Control Panel (this link will explain in detail if you need to) is probably easiest.

-Note: Navigate through hardware types by clicking the> or [+] icon, depending on your version of Windows.
-You can find specific devices that Windows recognizes in the major hardware categories you see in Device Manager.
+Note: Navigate through hardware types by clicking the> or [+] icon, depending on your Windows version.
+You can find specific devices that Windows recognizes in the significant hardware categories you see in Device Manager.

 4. In the Properties window for the device, click or click the Driver tab.

 5. From the Driver tab, click the Roll Back Driver button.